Isvvc/jmos/README.md

     g++ -std=c++11 src/main.cpp -o generate

 Once compiled, run `generate` when you have a `db.json` to be rendered.
+This will generate a `mods.md` which can be viewed in a markdown viewer.

 ## Database